Profile

 A list of all types of entrance qualifications can be found here:

-The team at the Student Service Center (SSC) looks forward to meeting you
+The team at the Student Service Center (SSC) is looking forward to meeting you!

 E-mail: ssc-bewerbung@ 8< SPAM protection, please remove >8 hwg-lu.de